-Evidence Internal auditor commentary Has the previous internal audit report been considered by the Council?
-Yes The interim internal audit report for the year ending March 31 st 2021 was considered by the full council on 23/06/2021 (min 39).
+Evidence Internal auditor commentary Has the Council considered the previous internal audit report?
+Yes The interim internal audit report for the year ending March 31st 2022 was considered by the full council on 10/11/2021 (min 241).
 Has appropriate action been taken regarding the recommendations raised?
-Yes Has the Council confirmed the appointment of an internal auditor?
-Yes SALC was appointed as the internal auditor at the full council meeting held 23/06/2021 (min41ii) Additional comments:
+N/A Has the Council confirmed the appointment of an internal auditor?
+Yes SALC was appointed as the internal auditor at the full council meeting held 23/06/2021 (min41ii) Additional comments: •